 Maybe you’re not into sport, or there’s stuff about professional sport that puts you off.
 I find it both fascinating and infuriating.

-We’re very quick to laud exceptional athletes with status, praise and money.
+We forget that sports “stars” are people We’re very quick to laud exceptional athletes with status, praise and money.
 Perhaps that then puts exceptions on them to be something better than us.

-Have a read of this story about a guy who has made a surprise leap to the highest level of his chosen sport (Rugby).
+People have great stories Have a read of this story about a guy who has made a surprise leap to the highest level of his chosen sport (Rugby).

 Darryl Marfo in training with Edinburgh Rugby (source: scrum magazine)